antoniablanco/DD_optimization_c_plusplus/README.md

 ## Getting Started

 First should proceed to the construction of a **Problem** class, which must inherit from  **AbstractProblem** .
 First, when writing the file, it is necessary to define the data type that will be used in the state.
 This should be done in the inheritance of AbstractProblem (e.g., "AbstractProblem<vector `<int>`>" or "AbstractProblem `<string>`").
+If you prefer to use a custom class, it's important to note that it must implement the '==' operator.

 Second it is crucial to define the following functions for this class: